top of page

 00:00 / 03:50

 It was at Ben's, too, that I recorded one of the first songs I ever wrote, Old Timer, which went on to be covered by a number of musicians.
-Here is a version by Mike Dickman and the Elastic Head Band
+Here is my original version recorded at Ben's as well as a version by Mike Dickman and the Elastic Head Band

 Old Timer Mike Dickman